qsnake/gpaw/doc/setups/bulk_tests.rst

 Bulk tests
 ==============

-Lattice constants (*a*) in Å and bulk moduli in GPa calculated using PBE fcuntional in GPAW revision 2041.
+Lattice constants (*a*) in Å and bulk moduli in GPa calculated using PBE functional in GPAW revision 2041.

 .. csv-table::
    :file: bulk_tests.csv